IOTA-Ledger/blue-app-iota/README.md

 Here we try to use natively available crypto logic to create IOTA seeds and sign transactions on the fly.<br>

-**WARNING: It's currently heavily in alpha so don't transfer all your funds to this yet!**

 ***It is strongly recommended to take a few minutes to read this document to make sure you fully understand how IOTA and the Ledger Nano S work, and how they interact together.***

 ## Table of contents